scarista/scarista.github.io/content/stories/dragon-lake/index.md

 Martha's eyes were red-rimmed from crying.
 She sat by the window of the bedroom she shared with her younger sister, trying not to sob too loudly.
 Her mother and father were whispering in the next room of their small cottage, and she did not wish to disturb them.
 She also wanted to make out what they were saying.

-"So the elders have decided what they must do?" she heard her mother ask.
+So the elders have decided what they must do?" she heard her mother ask.

 Her father grunted in acknowledgement.
 "They will send a rider to court.
 He will pass word to the Queen."